stefanbohacek/mastodon-account-migration/README.md

 # Mastodon Account Migration Tool

-1. Create your new acconts.
-If you're an admin of the server, you can use the [tootctl](https://docs.joinmastodon.org/admin/tootctl/) command line tool to create the account, and also approve it.
+1. Register accounts on the new server for each of the accounts you're migrating.
+If you're an admin of the server to which you're migrating, you can use the [tootctl](https://docs.joinmastodon.org/admin/tootctl/) command line tool to create the account, and also approve it.

 ```sh
 tootctl accounts create USERNAME --email EMAIL --confirmed
 tootctl accounts modify USERNAME --approve
 ```

-If necessary, you can also reset the account's password.
+If necessary, you can also reset an account's password.

 ```sh
 tootctl accounts modify USERNAME --reset-password